 When drawing each room in a floor plan, you will discover the kitchen contains countless details that you do not illustrate in the other parts of the house.
 Since there is a counter that wraps around three sides of the kitchen, the first step you will take is to offset the inside of each wall 24 inches (2 feet) as shown in Figure 13.31.
-Fillet the rounded edges with a seven-inch radius.
-Dimension the counters as shown in Figure 13.32.
-I good rule of thumb is to highlight each dimension on a copy of the sketch from Appendix E to account for all the measurements in the drawing.
-If the red dimension extension line covers the blue floor plan line then you will need to go to the Properties tool on the Standard toolbar to turn off one or both of the extension lines.
+Also, copy the outside bottom wall 10'10" up, and then copy that same line again 12'8-1/8.
+Fillet the rounded edges with a 7" radius.
+Trim and dimension the counters as shown in Figure 13.32.
+A good rule of thumb is to highlight each dimension on a copy of the sketch to account for all the measurements in the drawing.
+If the red dimension extension line covers the blue floor plan line then minimize it using the handles.
+You should be getting pretty handy using handles to edit entities.